 It can be a scary moment on the plant floor: A machine starts shrieking and shaking so violently, you think it might break.

-This incident can result from mechanical resonances caused by a load attached to a motor.
-Many design factors attribute to the resonances such as physical size, material selection, and instillation procedures.
-And while workers can usually make a control adjustment to resume production, resonance issues have lasting consequences on your machines and your business.
+This type of incident can result from mechanical resonances caused by a load attached to a motor.
+Many design factors attribute to the resonances, such as physical size, material selection and installation procedures.
+And while workers usually can make a control adjustment to resume production, resonance issues have lasting consequences on your machines and your business.

-New low-voltage AC drives with adaptive tuning can help you better combat resonance issues, so you perform better and spend less.
-During production, the drive identifies the problem and applies the correct solution – resulting in a higher performing machine that accounts for machine variations.
+New low-voltage AC drives with adaptive tuning can help better combat resonance issues, so performance is better and you spend less.
+During production, the drive identifies the problem and applies the correct solution, resulting in a higher-performing machine that accounts for machine variations.

 Think of these smart drives like guards.
 They keep a vigilant watch of your application for undesirable resonance.
 If they see something wrong, they can sound the alarm or even attack the issue on their own.
-And by helping you win the war against resonance, the drives can help you stay running longer while reducing your repair and energy costs.
+And by helping you win the war against resonance, the drives can help you stay up and running longer while helping to reduce your repair and energy costs.